Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 Religious Ceremony Components

-The religious ceremony is the cornerstone of Nicaraguan weddings, lasting 1.5-2.5 hours and involving specific rituals that 85% of couples still follow, with Catholic ceremonies in historic churches costing C$3,000-C$15,000 ($100-$500 USD) for church fees and decorations.
+The religious ceremony is the cornerstone of Nicaraguan weddings, lasting 1.5-2.5 hours and involving specific rituals that most couples still follow, with Catholic ceremonies in historic churches costing C$3,000-C$15,000 ($100-$500 USD) for church fees and decorations.
 The ceremony includes multiple traditional elements unique to Nicaraguan Catholic weddings.

 Essential ceremony elements: